weiland/mac-setup/readme.md

 ### less important imports
 1. Import lolcommits history

+## Set Ups and Checks

+1. Open Mail.app and check accounts and settings
+2. Open Tweetbot.app and check accounts and settings

 ```sh
 # create local mackup config and tell it to use iCloud